-What does an Investor need from a Magazine or Journal?
+What does an investor need from a financial magazine?

-As an investor, you want new insight and thought-provoking analysis & research that will inspire you to make your next big long-term investment.
-News and articles that introduce you to new trends, services, and industries.
+As an investor, you want a financial magazine that provides new insight and thought-provoking analysis & research that will inspire you to make your next big long-term investment.
+You need news and articles introducing new trends, services, and industries.

-What does a Trader need from a Magazine or Journal?
+What does a trader need from a financial magazine?

-As a trader, you need insight into new and existing trading systems and indicators.
-You might want systems for Forex Currencies or Commodities and Futures.
-You might also want to improve your own system development and build knowledge of backtesting.
+As a trader, you need a financial magazine analyzing new and existing trading systems and indicators.
+You might want systems for forex currencies or stocks, commodities, and futures.
+You might also want to improve your system development and build knowledge of backtesting.